+We are proud to be London’s most sustainable cookery school.
 Sustainability is at the core of our school: we teach sustainable cooking for sustainable learning.
 This means that our classes and instructions are clear and fuss-free.
 They are straightforward- no jargon and no fads.
 Our students go away with lessons that are learnt thoroughly, equipping them with the ability and confidence to cook in their own kitchens at home.

-Alongside our teaching philosophy, we ensure that we act sustainably in terms of limiting waste and sourcing our products.
+As London’s most sustainable cookery school, alongside our teaching philosophy, we ensure that we act sustainably in terms of limiting waste and sourcing our products.

 Our tips when shopping:

 - Eat less first class protein – we eat too much anyway.
 Simply reduce the amount that you eat and when you do eat meat, eat organic as it has less impact on the environment (and on your body).